scality/backbeat/README.md

 Open Source Multi-Cloud Data Controller.
 Learn more about Zenko at [Zenko.io](http://www.zenko.io/)

-Backbeat is optimised for queuing metadata update and dispatching work to long running tasls in the background.
+Backbeat is optimized for queuing metadata updates and dispatching work to long-running tasks in the background.
-The core engine can be extended for many use cases, which are called extentions as listed below.
+The core engine can be extended for many use cases, which are called extensions, as listed below.

 ## EXTENSIONS

 ### Asynchronous Replication

-    This feature replicates objects from one S3 bucket to another S3 bucket in a different geological region.
-The extension uses Metadata journal as the source of truth and replicates object updates in a FIFO order.
+This feature replicates objects from one S3 bucket to another S3 bucket in a different geographical region.
+The extension uses the local Metadata journal as the source of truth and replicates object updates in a FIFO order.

 ## DESIGN